1. Editor’s Note

 – Sola Jung, Chief Curator at Seoul Museum of Art

 Generous public support is a striking aspect of Korea’s art scene.
-“Among Asian countries, we have the most government support; the amount and method of funding for the arts are highly diverse, which greatly shapes the condition for artistic production,” said Ji Yoon Yang, Director of Alternative Space LOOP.
+“Among Asian countries, we have the most government support; the amount and method of funding for the arts are highly diverse, which greatly shapes the condition for artistic production,” says Ji Yoon Yang, Director of Alternative Space LOOP.

 “Usually, a third of my grant is dedicated to renting an exhibition space.”